seniorcodereviewbuddy/deliberate_practice/README.md

     Likely with the following command in a CLI "conda env create --file deliberate_practice.yml"
 3) If desired, set the environment variable DELIBERATE_PRACTICE_CONDA_DIR to the newly created conda directory This can be used by Sublime to find the python executable to run, if desired

+## Running Hooks Local

+To run the hooks locally, you'll need to first install pre-commit with "pre-commit install", from inside your Conda environment.

+If you want a run just one hook, you can with "pre-commit run {hook_id}"